HPV vaccination in Japan: Resumption of proactive recommendations

+Dr. Tomohiro Morio, chair of the Ministry of Health, Labour and Welfare’s Adverse Reactions Review Panel, stated in an interview that the decision to resume active promotion of the HPV vaccine was based on the accumulation of domestic and international studies demonstrating its efficacy and safety, which enabled the government to present supporting data.
+He also noted that the rollout of COVID-19 vaccination improved the vaccination environment in Japan, as medical personnel became more accustomed to administering intramuscular injections.

 In Japan, the HPV vaccine is classified as a Category A disease under the Immunization Act (Japan), and Article 9 of the Act stipulates that eligible individuals and their guardians have a "duty to make efforts" to receive the vaccination.
-Although the government continued routine vaccination, it suspended proactive recommendations in June 2013 following reports of adverse reactions.
-However, as no specific safety concerns were identified, proactive recommendations resumed in November 2021.

-The decision was reported internationally, including in Lancet Oncology.
+After a review by the Ministry of Health, Labour and Welfare, which found no specific safety concerns, proactive recommendations were officially resumed in November 2021, with municipalities restarting individual invitations from April 2022.
+Lancet Oncology described the resumption of active HPV vaccine recommendations in Japan after 8.5 years of suspension, noting that vaccination coverage had stagnated below 1% during the suspension period despite evidence supporting vaccine safety and effectiveness.

-A petition calling for free vaccination for university-aged women who missed the opportunity due to the suspension of proactive recommendations gathered approximately 13,000 signatures in a single day.
+A petition calling for resumed availability of vaccination for university-aged women who missed the opportunity due to the suspension of proactive recommendations gathered approximately 13,000 signatures in a single day.
 In response, the government decided to offer catch-up vaccinations to affected cohorts until March 2025.
 Furthermore, those who receive their first dose by March 2025 will be eligible to complete the series free of charge during fiscal year 2025.

 In November 2021, a coalition of local assembly members promoting HPV vaccination was established in Japan.
-Among its members was Arakawa Ward councilor Aki Natsume, who was diagnosed with cervical cancer at the age of 23.
-Drawing from her personal experience, Natsume advocated for the importance of HPV vaccination and regular cancer screening.
+Among its members was Arakawa ward assembly member and idol Aki Natsume (夏目亜季), who had been diagnosed with cervical cancer at the age of 23.

-In November 2021, Japan's Ministry of Health, Labour and Welfare (MHLW) announced that proactive recommendations for the HPV vaccine would resume starting in April 2022.